The answer varies from one married couple to another, but most couples would agree it’s one of the hardest years of marriage.

 These were issues I had to work on while Marcus was supportive and had immense patience with me.

 We would have many talks where he would point things out to me, that I couldn’t see about myself or situation I was in.

 By allowing his words to be guidance and advice, instead of rejection, I was able to have my world opened.

-And grew on a personal level.
-It was so much growth and marriage lessons learned the hard way during that first year.
+I grew on a personal level.
+There were so much hard earned growth and many marriage lessons learned the hard way during that first year.

 We continue to grow and learn together, but these first year lessons set the foundation and the tone for our marriage.

-Another reason why we focus on helping newlyweds build a strong a foundation for their marriage.
+This is why we focus on helping newlyweds and couples build a strong a foundation for their marriage.

 The first year was all “emergency mode” for us, from one thing to another.

 Not knowing how we will pay the next bill, what food to eat, whether I will be deported to Ghana or be allowed to stay in the US.

 I came to the US on a student Visa.
 I did not maintain my status by staying in school because of financial reasons out of my control, and I got arrested and processed through deportation proceedings.